tsafavi/codex/README.md

 | ConvE | 0.766 | 0.742 | <a href="models/triple-classification/codex-m/conve/config.yaml">config.yaml</a> | <a href="https://www.dropbox.com/s/yyo0v1mu6yluxft/checkpoint_best.pt?dl=0">KvsAll-kl</a> |

-### <a id="scripts">Evaluation scripts</a>
+### <a id="scripts">Reproducing our results</a>

-For the results not obtained using LibKGE, we provide several additional evaluation scripts to reproduce results in our paper.
+For the evaluation results not obtained using LibKGE's testing API, we provide several additional evaluation scripts to reproduce results in our paper.

 #### <a id="baseline-script">Link prediction baseline</a>